In This Article

-Dilaudid, the brand name for hydromorphone, is a drug used to treat severe pain.
+Dilaudid, the brand name for hydromorphone, is a drug used to treat moderate to severe pain.
 It belongs to the drug class opioid analgesics.
 Dilaudid is typically used only when other alternative pain medications have failed, such as non-opioid pain relievers and opioid combination drugs.

-Dilaudid is available as a liquid oral solution or as tablets.
+Dilaudid (hydromorphone) is available as a liquid oral solution or as a tablet.
 The drug concentration of the liquid solution is 5 milligrams/milliliter (mg/ml).
-The tablet is available in 2, 4 or 8 mg doses.
+The tablet is available in 2, 4, or 8 mg doses.
 It should always be stored at room temperature.
+Dilaudid is also available for injection if a person is unable to take it orally.

 Use Dilaudid only as prescribed by a health care professional.
 Dosing for each form is as follows: